nightsense/willy/README.md

 ### step 2: activate the colour scheme

-To activate the willy theme, add one of the following lines to your `vimrc`:
+To activate the willy theme, add the following line to your `vimrc`:

 - `colorscheme willy`